sushantk0011/000Sushant/README.md

 - 🔭 I’m currently working on **Quantum computing**

-- 👯 I’m looking to collaborate on **Opensource cybersecurity tools**
+- 👯 I’m looking to collaborate on **Opensource cybersecurity projects**

 - 👨‍💻 All of my projects are available at [https://github.com/000Sushant/Portfolio](https://github.com/000Sushant/Portfolio)